JoshKeegan/xRetry/README.md

     throw new TestException();
 }
 ```

 This functionality also allows for skipping to work when you are already using another library for dynamically skipping tests by specifying the exception
-type that is used by that library to the `RetryFact`. e.g. if you are using the popular Xunit.SkippableFact nuget package and want to add retries, converting the
+type that is used by that library to the `RetryFact`. e.g. if you are using the popular Xunit.SkippableFact NuGet package and want to add retries, converting the
 test is as simple as replacing `[SkippableFact]` with `[RetryFact(typeof(Xunit.SkipException))]` above the test and you don't need to change the test itself.

 [//]: \# (Src: logs.md)